notjackl3/table-tiles/README.md

 ## How to Play

-### 1. Calibrate Your Table
+### 1. Calibrate Your Play Area

-On first launch, click **"Calibrate Table"**:
+On first launch, click **"Calibrate Play Area"**:

-1. Click the **4 corners** of your table area in order:
+1. Click the **4 corners** of your play area in order:
    - Top-left → Top-right → Bottom-right → Bottom-left
-2. The system will compute a homography matrix to map camera pixels to table coordinates
+2. The system will compute a homography matrix to map camera pixels to play area coordinates
-3. **Test mode**: Click anywhere on the table to verify the lane mapping
+3. **Test mode**: Click anywhere in the play area to verify the lane mapping
 4. Click **"Save & Continue"** when satisfied

 Calibration is saved to localStorage and persists between sessions.